Yet another "Five steps to get started with cold calling"

 — Shia LaBeouf

-When you reflect, think about what parameters you can improve – not exactly how to improve (yet), but rather what areas you need to focus on – examples are tone of voice, natural language when pitching, speed of your speech, form and content of the pitch, quality of leads (is what you’re pitching truly relevant to those you call?) etc.
+When you reflect, think about what parameters you can improve – not exactly how to improve (yet), but rather what areas you need to focus on – examples are tone of voice, natural language when pitching, using peoples name gracefully, speed of your speech, form and content of the pitch, quality of leads (is what you’re pitching truly relevant to those you call?) etc.

 Step 3: Improve one thing - Identify the parameter that you think is most important, then practise to improve on that.
 If it’s something about your performance, practise in front of a mirror or a camera.
 Take a look at yourself when you pitch or afterwards in the recording.
 Are you smiling?
 Even if the lead can’t see you, he or she will sense if you’re smiling or struggling.